mathworks/polyspace-as-you-code-vscode/README.md

 ## Contact Us

 We encourage all feedback.
-If you encounter a technical issue or have an enhancement request, create an issue here or contact MathWorks at support@mathworks.com.
+If you encounter a technical issue or have an enhancement request, create an issue here or [contact Mathworks Support](https://www.mathworks.com/support/contact_us.html).

 -----------------------------------------------------------------------------------------------------------